harriott/vimfiles/keystrokes.md

     :tabe $HOME/_vimrc    => bring up my vimrc in a new tab
     \vg                   => cd to file's and vimgrep for last search

+## fugitive
+    ce => amend the last commit without editing the message

 ## open webpages
     F6 => open a uURL using open-browser.vim